How to use the Propagation tab

 Use this when:

-• you want a clean before-and-after comparison
+• you want a before-and-after comparison against defaults

 Option B: Calibration profile